Bank Account Hacked

 Malware

 Malware can be hidden in a link or document that could be texted to you.
 It creates a door for a hacker to access your personal information.
-With the software downloaded, a hacker can get endless access to your personal information.
+With the software downloaded, a phone hacker can get endless access to your personal information.

 Protecting Your Personal Data